Visual Validation Feedback for Form Fields

 Need full design control?
 You got it.

 If you want full design control over the component, you can absolutely have it.
-The whole component operated in light DOM, so your styles will piecrce through.
+The whole component operates in light DOM, so your styles will pierce through.
 And you can customize class names for integration with CSS frameworks using a set of attributes on the form-validation-list element.
 The field-valid-class and field-invalid-class attributes control the class names applied to the input field itself, while the rule-matched-class and rule-unmatched-class attributes control the class names applied to each rule item.

 Here’s a complete example: